 Step #2: Apply your oil.
 Hop in the shower and wet your hair, but don’t wash it.
 Before shampooing, saturate your strands with the warmed oil.

 Step #3: Turn up the heat.
 To increase the heat factor, put on a shower cap.

 Step #4: Massage.
-To ensure your strands are getting a thorough coating, massage the oil into your hair.
+To ensure your strands are getting a thorough coating, massage the oil hair treatment onto your strands.
 Bonus: This will also feel really good on your scalp!

 Step #5: Rinse and repeat.
 Rinse the oil from your hair with cool or lukewarm water—never hot.
 Then you’re free to continue your hair care routine as usual.
-Repeat the treatment as needed, or as per the AAD’s recommendation, two times per month.
+Repeat the hot oil treatment for hair as needed, or as per the AAD’s recommendation, two times per month.

 HOW TO DO A HAIR OIL TREATMENT SANS HEAT

 Think you can’t reap the benefits of a hair oil treatment without turning up the heat?
 While heat is a great way to maximize the benefits of an oil hair treatment, your tresses can experience many of the same effects without it.
 Promise!
 Here’s how to get the job done.

 Step #1: Wash your strands.
 The key to getting any oil hair treatment to work its magic is to start with clean hair.
 Reach for the L’Oréal Paris Elvive Extraordinary Oil Shampoo and L’Oréal Paris Elvive Extraordinary Oil Conditioner to hydrate, nourish, and cleanse your strands to perfection.